ucsb-cs32/f19/_lab/lab00.md

 ### An important word about academic honesty

+Take a minute to read UCSB's Academic Integrity Policy: <http://judicialaffairs.sa.ucsb.edu/academic-integrity>

+It is important that your code is a product of your work.
+The only time you are allowed to share code is between you and your pair programming partner.
+You may not distribute or share your solution to any other student.
+You may not base your code on other students' code (this includes retyping someone else's solution, make slight modifications, and submit it as your own work).

-We will test your code against other data files too—not just these.
+We will also test your code against other data files too—not just these.
 So while you might be able to pass the tests on Gradescope now by just doing a hard-coded "cout" of the expected output, that will NOT receive credit.

 To be very clear, code like this will pass on Gradescope, BUT REPRESENTS A FORM OF ACADEMIC DISHONESTY since it is an attempt to just "game the system", i.e. to get the tests to pass without really solving the problem.

 I would hope this would be obvious, but I have to say it so that there is no ambiguity: hard coding your output is a form of cheating, i.e. a form of "academic dishonesty".
 Submitting a program of this kind would be subject not only to a reduced grade, but to possible disciplinary penalties.
 If there is <em>any</em> doubt about this fact, please ask your TA and/or your instructor for clarification.

 Step 7: Submitting via Gradescope
 --------------------------------